elenamik/thirdweb-nft-marketplace/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+A detailed walkthrough of this project can be found [https://blog.developerdao.com/](here).

-### Set up an NFT Marketplace in Thirdweb + point the app to the right place
+### Step 1: Set up an NFT Marketplace in Thirdweb + point the app to the right place
-You can use the config in here by default (Goerli, pointing to a marketplace contract I made on Thirdweb), but if you want to use your own, you can change the `targetChain` in `config/targetChain.ts` (checkout the definition of Thirdweb's [ChainId](https://github.com/thirdweb-dev/react/blob/77e30702d7938723486453e7383257028ed18c98/src/constants/chain.ts) to see the supported values), and paste your contract marketplace contract address in `config/contractAddresses.ts`.
+You can use the config in here by default (Goerli, pointing to a marketplace contract I made on Thirdweb), but if you want to use your own, you can change the `targetChainId` in `config/targetChain.ts` (checkout the definition of Thirdweb's [ChainId](https://github.com/thirdweb-dev/react/blob/77e30702d7938723486453e7383257028ed18c98/src/constants/chain.ts) to see the supported values), and paste your contract marketplace contract address in `config/contractAddresses.ts`.

 ### Set up Alchemy